-13.0 Recommendations and Mitigation arising from SEA/AA
+13.0 Mitigation Measures arising from SEA and AA

-The assessment of the various EirGrid policies, objectives outlined in this draft IP and assessment of individual projects that form part of this IP has resulted in recommendations and mitigations to assist in the sustainable delivery of the IP.
-Recommendations and mitigation measures arising from the SEA and the NIS (prepared to support Appropriate Assessment of the draft IP) are presented in this chapter.
+The SEA process, including public consultation on the draft IP has resulted in recommendations and mitigation measures designed to assist in the sustainable delivery of the IP.
+Recommendations and mitigation measures arising from the SEA and the NIS (prepared to support Appropriate Assessment of the IP) are presented in this chapter.